ProblemSetters/coderepo-java-angular-banking-app/README.md

 - Starts with `app.component.html` at `/`.
 Then customer create account with `account.component.html` at `/open-account`. customer can send money with `send-money.component.html` at `/send-money`.
-Customer can add beneficiary with `beneficiary.component.html` at `/beneficiary`. customer can see all transactions history with `transaction.component.html` at `/transaction`.
+Customer can add beneficiary with `beneficiary.component.html` at `/beneficiary`. customer can see all transactions history with `transaction.component.html` at `/transaction`. customer can see all card with `cards.component.html` at `/cards`.

 ## Technologies Used